NUTtech/bell/README.md

 - Support for adding multiple handlers to an event.
 - Complete unit testing.

+Bull does not contain logic for automatic restarts in case of a crash and does not have a persistent execution state store.

 ## Installation

 To install Bell package, you need install [Go](https://golang.org)